-Dr. Jill Goldenziel is Associate Professor at Marine Corps University in Quantico, where she will teach International Law and the Laws of War to mid-career U.S. and foreign armed services members studying for a Master's in Military Studies.
+Dr. Jill Goldenziel is Associate Professor at Marine Corps University in Quantico, where she teaches International Law, the Laws of War, and National Security to mid-career U.S. and foreign armed services members studying for a Master's in Military Studies.
 She is also a Distinguished Senior Scholar at the University of Pennsylvania's Fox Leadership International program.

 Dr. Goldenziel's scholarship focuses on international law, human rights, international organizations, the intersection of international and domestic constitutional law, law and religion, and refugees and migration.
 She is a specialist in the law and politics of the Middle East.
 She is currently writing a book on how to solve the migration and refugee crisis.

 Dr. Goldenziel holds a Ph.D. and an A.M. in Government from Harvard University, a J.D. from the New York University School of Law, and an A.B. from Princeton University.
-She was previously a Climenko Fellow and Lecturer on Law at Harvard Law School and a Visiting Assistant Professor of Law at the Boston University School of Law, a Lecturer on Government and Social Studies at Harvard College, and a Research Fellow at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
+She was previously a Climenko Fellow and Lecturer on Law at Harvard Law School, a Visiting Assistant Professor of Law at the Boston University School of Law, a Lecturer on Government and Social Studies at Harvard College, and a Research Fellow at the Harvard Kennedy School's Belfer Center for Science and International Affairs.
 Dr. Goldenziel clerked for Judge Thomas Buergenthal (Ret., International Court of Justice) on an ICSID international arbitration tribunal.